- Install MongoDB >

 If you are running any edition of Windows Server 2008 R2 or Windows 7, please install a hotfix to resolve an issue with memory mapped files on Windows.

 On Windows MongoDB requires Windows Server 2008 R2, Windows Vista, or later.
-The MSI installer includes all other software dependencies.
+The .msi installer includes all other software dependencies and will automatically upgrade any older version of MongoDB installed using an .msi file.

 Determine which MongoDB build you need.¶